2004 French–Ivorian clashes: Ivorian attack on French forces

 On 4 November 2004, Gbagbo ordered the counter-offensive to the rebel town of Bouaké to be backed by air strikes.
 France did not directly react, but on 5 November moved three Dassault Mirage F.1 jet fighters based in nearby Gabon on standby.

-On 6 November, two Ivorian Sukhoi Su-25 bombers, crewed by two Belarusian mercenaries and two Ivorian pilots, fired on the Ivorian rebels led by Issiaka Ouattara.
+On 6 November, two Ivorian Sukhoi Su-25 attack aircraft, crewed by two Belarusian mercenaries and two Ivorian pilots, fired on the Ivorian rebels led by Issiaka Ouattara.
 One of the bombers attacked the French peacekeeping position in the town at 1 pm, killing nine French soldiers and wounding 40.
 An American soil scientist was also killed.
 Two French peacekeeping vehicles were destroyed.
 The Ivorian government claimed the attack on the French was unintentional, but the French insisted that the attack had been deliberate.